clebert/otus/README.md

 A fitness function is a particular type of
-[objective function](https://en.wikipedia.org/wiki/Loss_function) that is used to summarise, as a single figure of merit, how close a given candidate solution is to achieving the set aims.
+[objective function](https://en.wikipedia.org/wiki/Loss_function) that is used to summarise, as a single figure of merit, how close a given solution is to achieving the set aims.

 <details>
   <summary>Type definition</summary>